Loongson: 6000 series

 In 2022 Loongson announced their 6000 series processors.
 The company said that the updated processor architecture would use new "LA664" cores and that the single-core performance would rival that of AMD's Zen 3 and Intel's Tiger Lake (11th-generation Core) architecture (launched in 2020).

 In November 2023 Loongson debuted the 3A6000 processor.
-The processor is fabricated using a 14nm or 12nm process and supports the fairly old DDR4 standard for memory.
+The processor is fabricated using a 14 nm or 12 nm process and supports the fairly old DDR4 standard for memory.
 The Register reported that Loongson had demonstrated benchmarks suggesting that the 3A6000 processor was competitive with an Intel 10th-generation Core processor (launched in 2019).

 According to reports, Loongson's 3C6000 was to become available in the fourth quarter of 2024.
 The CPU is a monolithic chip with 16 cores; it features the LA664 proprietary MIPS-derived microarchitecture supporting simultaneous multithreading technology (SMT).
 The 3C6000 processor features four DDR4-3200 memory interfaces.
-According to reports, the CPU's performance supposedly compares to that of Intel's 16-core Xeon Silver 4314 processor, which was released in the second quarter of 2021.
+According to reports, the CPU's performance compares to that of Intel's 16-core Xeon Silver 4314 processor, which was released in the second quarter of 2021.

 7000 series

-In 2024, Loongson reportedly began its transition to the 7nm process, which was said to potentially provide a 20% to 30% increase in performance to the 3A7000 CPU.
-The 7nm chips, which could go on sale in 2025, will probably be produced entirely in China, due to US sanctions.
+In 2024, Loongson reportedly began its transition to the 7 nm process, which was said to potentially provide a 20% to 30% increase in performance to the 3A7000 CPU.
+The 7 nm chips, which could go on sale in 2025, will probably be produced entirely in China, due to US sanctions.
+In November 2025, an analyst reported that the 3D7000 CPU family would probably go on sale in 2027, use a sub-10 nm process technology and would utilise chiplets with over 32 cores.
+Loongson was said to have stated that the company had already started the IP design work and that the finished product would include modern technology, e.g. DDR5 and PCIe 5.0.